true

 physical quality

-A physical object quality which inheres in a single-bearer.
+A quality which inheres in an process.

 A quality which inheres in a continuant.